nyu-cds/python-concurrency/_episodes/03-threads.md

 The threaded version of the program is almost the same as `simple.py` with the exception that we now have a new class, `DownloadWorker`, that inherits from the `Thread` class.
 This class provides a `run` method that should been overridden with a method that does the actual work of the thread.

+> ## Thread Safety
-As mentioned earlier, each thread shares the same memory space.
-That is, the variables in the program are shared by all the threads and cannot be accessed the way you would normally access a variable.
-This is because the threads are executing simultaneously, and one thread may change the variable while another thread is reading it, or worse, two threads may try to update the variable at the same time.
-This is known as a *race condition*, and is one of the leading sources of errors in threaded programs.
-Instead, it is necessary to use special classes that allow multiple threads to access them similutaneously.
+> As mentioned earlier, each thread shares the same memory space.
+That is, the variables in the program are shared by all the threads and cannot be accessed
+> the way you would normally access a variable.
+This is because the threads are executing simultaneously, and one thread may change the variable while
+> another thread is reading it, or worse, two threads may try to update the variable at the same time.
+This is known as a *race condition*, and is one of
+> the leading sources of errors in threaded programs.
+Instead, it is necessary to use special classes that allow multiple threads to access them
+> similutaneously.
 These are known as *thread safe* classes.
+{: .callout}

 In our case, we will provide the thread with a `run` method which downloads images in an infinite loop.
 We will use a thread-safe data structure known as a `Queue` to keep track of the URLs that each thread will download.
 On every iteration, the thread will call `self.queue.get()` to try and fetch a